grantsrb/blotching/readme.md

     "axe_tol": float
         the tolerence of the loss difference to decide when to keep axings
+    "axe_comp_steps": int
+        the number of steps to compare when axing "axe_use_ppl": bool
+        if true, will use perplexity instead of entropy for evaluating axing samples.

     "aug_loops": int
         if greater than 0, will use the model to augment samples in the